lexibank/tlopo/out/vol3/chapter7.md

 Garuga floribunda is a canopy tree which grows to a height of up to 25m in Vanuatu and up to 35m in Papua New Guinea ([Wheatley 1992](../references.md#source-Wheatley1992):63, [Conn & Damas 2006](../references.md#source-ConnandDamas2006)).
 It has a short bole and steeply rising branches, often with a flat crown ([Johns 1976](../references.md#source-Johns1976): 195).
 According to Paijmans (1976: 52) its occurrence is limited to the few locations where there is a marked dry season.

-There is apparently a traditional perception that G. floribunda resembles the smaller Spondias cytherea, noted by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 283) for New Ireland and reflected in PNCV &ast;mala-usi 'Garuga floribunda', reconstructed below.
+There is apparently a traditional perception that G. floribunda resembles the smaller Spondias cytherea, noted by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 283) for New Ireland and reflected in PNCV _&ast;mala-usi_ 'Garuga floribunda', reconstructed below.
 The perception is apparently based on the fact that both trees lose their leaves and are bare between flowering and fruiting.
-PNCV &ast;mala-usi consists of a reflex of the POc prefix &ast;mala- 'resembling' (ch.2, §7.1.4) plus PNCV &ast;usi 'Spondias cytherea' (ch.ll, §3.6), i.e. its original meaning was evidently 'resembing Spondias cytherea'.
-As noted below, there are also unprefixed reflexes of PNCV &ast;usi which denote Garuga floribunda.
+PNCV _&ast;mala-usi_ consists of a reflex of the POc prefix _&ast;mala-_ 'resembling' (ch.2, §7.1.4) plus PNCV _&ast;usi_ 'Spondias cytherea' (ch.ll, §3.6), i.e. its original meaning was evidently 'resembing Spondias cytherea'.
+As noted below, there are also unprefixed reflexes of PNCV _&ast;usi_ which denote Garuga floribunda.

-PCP &ast;manaui 'Garuga floribunda', also below, appears cognate with the PNCV form, but the medial consonants do not correspond, suggesting that one of the two forms is the result of borrowing.
-Since PNCV &ast;mala- regularly reflects POc &ast;mala-, but PCP &ast;mana- (instead of expected t&ast;mala-) does not, it is lthe Central Pacific forms that appear to reflect a borrowing.
+PCP _&ast;manaui_ 'Garuga floribunda', also below, appears cognate with the PNCV form, but the medial consonants do not correspond, suggesting that one of the two forms is the result of borrowing.
+Since PNCV _&ast;mala-_ regularly reflects POc _&ast;mala-_, but PCP _&ast;mana-_ (instead of expected †_&ast;mala-_) does not, it is the Central Pacific forms that appear to reflect a borrowing.

 <table>
 <tr>